 From there on out, whenever you kick off a new chapter, you'll need to start on a fresh page.
 To insert a page break on both Google Docs and MS Word you just need to click ‘Insert’ then ‘Break’ or ‘Page break’ — which makes sense.

 Then hit the enter key 4 times (with double-spaced lines) so that you’re about a third of the way down the page.
 Now you can enter your chapter header just like you did before: centered, ALL CAPS, 12pt font!

 Whatever your instincts are telling you, you do not need to include a table of contents in your manuscript — it’ll only distract from your story.

 Illustrations are half the magic when it comes to children’s picture books.
-It can be tempting to pepper your manuscript with ideas on what the illustrations might look like (There's a massive tree, and behind it, a golden castle with dragons poking out of each window!).
+In the writing process, it’s quite useful to create a storyboard (or dummy book) to visualize your book’s finished version.
+So it can be tempting to pepper your manuscript with ideas on what the illustrations might look like (There's a massive tree, and behind it, a golden castle with dragons poking out of each window!).